abs-tudelft/sbd/doc/manual.md

 -   Modifying the application to increase performance
 -   Tuning Yarn/Spark configuration flags to best match the problem

-There is a [guide to Spark performance](https://spark.apache.org/docs/latest/tuning.html) tuning on the Spark website
+There is a [guide to Spark performance](https://spark.apache.org/docs/latest/tuning.html) tuning on the Spark website.

 Deliverables
 ------------